Doran, Virginia

 Doran is an unincorporated community and census-designated place in Tazewell County, Virginia, United States.
 Doran is located along the Clinch River, U.S. Route 460 and Virginia State Route 67 between Richlands and Raven.
 Doran has a post office with ZIP code 24612.
 The community was named for Joseph I. Doran, who was the general counsel for the Norfolk and Western Railway.
-It was first listed as a CDP in the 2020 census with a population of 9,874.
+It was first listed as a CDP in the 2020 census with a population of 113.

+Demographics

+Doran first appeared as a census designated place in the 2020 U.S. census.